cviebrock/eloquent-taggable/README.md

     php artisan vendor:publish --provider="Cviebrock\EloquentTaggable\ServiceProvider"
     ```

+3. You can use custom migrations by changing the `custom_migrations` flag to `true` within the `config/taggable.php`
+file.
+You can add more fields, but can't remove the existing ones.

-3. Finally, use artisan to run the migration to create the required tables:
+4. Finally, use artisan to run the migration to create the required tables:

     ```sh
     composer dump-autoload